dtorban/cinema_quest/README.md

 ##Issues
 * Currently Quest only interactively supports up to 500 instances due to the performance of SVG in the parallel coordinates plot.
 This can be improved by using the HTML5 Canvas.
 * A Cinema Database needs to have at least 2 parameters to calculate PCA.
+* The first time quest is loaded, you have to refresh due to a loading bug in the lib/ColorMapPicker.js

 ##Changelog
 ###Version 1.0